What is SCADA System? (Components and Architecture)

 This is the latest or fourth-generation system.
 In the 2000s, the system is introduced as the SCADA system, and since then, vendors have been developing web-based software to enable data transparency across platforms.

-Today’s cloud computing has made this even more important as it changes how SCADAs function, emphasizing accessibility through universally available interfaces such as browsers running on handheld devices or laptops at home; desktop computers sitting behind your desk.
+Today’s cloud computing has made this even more important as it changes how SCADAs function, emphasizing accessibility through universally available interfaces such as browsers running on handheld devices or laptops at home; and desktop computers sitting behind your desk.

 SCADA architecture is used in various industries, from manufacturing to transportation to energy production.
 Its popularity is due to its ability to provide real-time monitoring and control of large-scale systems and its relative affordability compared to alternative solutions.